BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 That would be self-contradictory.
 Instead he says something like: The concept of "objective truth" is no longer a useful tool.
 We should stop using it---not because we have proved that there is no objective truth, but because a vocabulary without this concept gets us further.
-Rorty does not position himself on a higher level and deliver a verdict about truth from there.
+Rorty does not position himself on a higher level and delivers a verdict about truth from there.
 He recommends a different vocabulary.
 He says: Try it once without the concept of "absolute truth" and see whether you manage better.
 That is not a thesis about the world, but a suggestion about how we ought to speak.